 Ideas for Leftover Tsoureki

 This sweet bread is heavenly on its own, however, I love using it for lots of other yummy treats, too!
+Here are a few ideas in case you have any leftovers:

 - Slice and toast it and then slather it with butter!

 - Use it to make caramelized croutons!
-It’s absolutely delish over this Chocolate Soup!!
+It’s absolutely delish over this Chocolate Soup.

-- Make bread pudding with it!
+- Make bread pudding with it.

-- Use it to make the most incredible French toast you’ve ever had!
+- Use it to make the most incredible French toast you’ve ever had.

 - Spread some Nutella over it.